guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 The Operator GUI part of the project is made in Python using PyQt as the graphical library.
 It was developped with **Python 3.6.2**.

-To setup the whole developpement environment, you need several plugins that are used in the project.
+To setup the whole development environment, you need several plugins that are used in the project.
 To install those libraries, you will need to use **pip 9.0.1** and enter the following commands in a shell :

 - pip install numpy
 - pip install PyQt5